npatmaja/nauvalatmaja.com/content/post/2016-04-15-function-composition-in-go.md

 }
 ```

-The `compose` code is pretty straightforward just like the JavaScript
+The `compose` code is pretty straight forward just like the JavaScript
 version.
 The only main difference is that the function has to comply with the
-given type, `fnString` in the example.
+given type, `fnString` in the example above.
 So if we want to compose functions
 that work on other than strings, we might need to define the appropriate type and the appropriate `compose` function (as Go does not have generic type),
 in contrast to the JavaScript version that will work for all type
 ---JavaScript is a dynamic programming language after all.

-How about the variadic version?
+Then, how about the variadic version?
 Fortunately, Go supports variadic
-arguments so it is easier to port the code.
+arguments so it is easier to port the JavaScript code into Go.
 However, Go does not
 provide direct translation of JavaScript's `Array.reduce` function, the
 only way to compose the functions is by iterating through the passed
 functions and compose them one into another.